 The American Academy of Physical Medicine and Rehabilitation ("Academy") is an Illinois not-for-profit corporation exempt from federal income tax pursuant to Internal Revenue Code Section 501 (c)(3).
 The purpose of the Academy is to assist physical medicine and rehabilitation ("PMR") physicians in acquiring continuing education, practice, knowledge, leadership skills, and research information needed to provide quality patient care; to represent the best interests of patients with, or at risk for, disabilities; and to maximize patient function and quality of life by advancing excellence in physiatric practice ("exempt purposes").

 Pursuant to 805 ILCS 105/108.40(d) (of the General Not-For-Profit Corporation Act of 1986), and consistent with the Academy’s bylaws ("Bylaws"), the Academy may create one (1) or more councils, as it deems necessary to fulfill its duties and responsibilities and further its exempt purposes ("Councils").
 The Academy determined it to be in furtherance of its exempt purpose to build a resident community within the Academy to strengthen the relationship between the Academy and its future members, and provide unique and valued resident perspective to Academy planning activities.
-Accordingly, on November 22, 2008, in furtherance of its exempt purposes, the Academy Board of Governors ("Academy Board") created the Resident Physician Council and adopted this Resident Physician Council Charter ("Charter").
+Accordingly, on November 22, 2008, in furtherance of its exempt purposes, the Academy Board of Governors ("Academy Board") created the Resident and Fellow-in-Training Physician Council and adopted this Resident and Fellow-in-Training Physician Council Charter ("Charter").

 ARTICLE I - NAME